Last updated on: March 20th, 2023

 Normal Working Hours

-The standard hours of work of an employee shall not exceed 8 hours in a day and 40 hours in a week.
-The maximum number of hours that an employee can work is 48 hours a week.
+The standard hours of work of an employee shall not exceed 8 hours in a day and 40 hours in a week (exclusive overtime).
+The maximum number of hours that an employee can work is 48 hours a week (inclusive of overtime).
 This can be exceeded in exceptional circumstances such as in cases of emergencies.

 Flexible Work Arrangements

-An employer shall ensure to maintain records of an employee with respect to wages, overtime hours worked, general holidays, and other particulars as may be required by the government authority for a period of at least 36 months from the date work was performed.
-Canada Labour Code RSC 1985, § 252, and 264.
+Recording Requirements – An employer shall ensure to maintain records of an employee with respect to wages, overtime hours worked, general holidays, and other particulars as may be required by the Labor authority.
+The employer must maintain this record for at least 36 months (i.e. 3 years) and must be available for inspection at the request of the Labor Authority.
+Canada Labour Code RSC 1985, § 252 and 264.

 Overtime

-If the employment of an employee terminated before the employee takes all or part of the time off, the employer shall in such cases, pay the employee for the overtime work within 30 days after the day on which the employment is terminated, at a rate of not less than 1.5 times the employee’s regular rate of wages.
+Termination of Employment – If the employment of an employee is terminated before the employee takes all or part of the time off, the employer shall in such cases, pay the employee for the overtime work within 30 days after the day on which the employment is terminated, at a rate of not less than 1.5 times the employee’s regular rate of wages.
 Canada Labour Code RSC 1985, § 174.

 Breaks

-An employee is entitled to at least 30 minutes unpaid break during every period of 5 consecutive hours of work.
+An employee is entitled to at least a 30-minute unpaid break during every period of 5 consecutive hours of work.
 In cases, where the employee remains at the disposal of the employers during the break period, the employee shall be paid for the break.

-The employees shall be entitled to at least one full day rest in a week and wherever practicable, Sunday shall be the normal day of rest in the week.
-Canada Labour Code RSC 1985, § 173.
+Weekly Rest Day – The employees shall be entitled to at least one full day paid rest in a week and wherever practicable, Sunday shall be the normal day of rest in the week.
+No work shall be performed on Sunday that is prohibited by Law.
+Canada Labour Code RSC 1985, § 173, § 168(2).

 Sunday Work